japilo/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Cary Institute for Ecosystem Studies
+  - name: Cary Institute of Ecosystem Studies

 # Short bio (displayed in user profile at end of posts)
 bio: Computational ecologist using models to understand the natural world.